 Apart from a cosy bed where your furry friend gets to sleep, preparing a designated comfort zone where your pooch can retreat to when she needs a break from all that’s going on and to feel relaxed, makes a big difference.

 So, how can I create a dog safe zone?
-Follow these steps to create a dog safe zone at home:
+Follow these steps to create a dog safe zone at home (watch our quick tutorial):

 Continue reading to find out what makes each step important and what you should consider, especially when bringing your pup home for the first time, from the breeders or a shelter.

 A dog safe zone isn’t hard to create, but it does require some thought.
 You want to make sure that your dog’s spot is safe and comfortable for her inquisitive nose and playful manners.

 Providing your pooch with a cosy and quiet place where she can retreat to (at all times) is very important for many reasons:

 - Free access: It’s accessible at all times for your pooch.
 Restraining your furry friend in a crate or a locked playpen for multiple hours a day will make her feel stressed and unloved.

 - As your dog’s resting spot: This is where your pup can retreat to rest or have a short nap.

 - As your pup’s quiet area: A spot where they cannot get disturbed when the household gets busy.